Search for strongly interacting dark matter at Belle II: Belle II sensitivity

-In this section we analyze constraints from three different channels at Belle II: the di-cluster, mono-cluster, and mono-photon channels.
-We compute the 90\% C.L.\ limits by using $N_s/\sqrt{N_b}=\sqrt{2.71}$ \cite{Liang:2021kgw}, where $N_s$ ($N_b$) is the number of signal (background) events.
 Fig.~(\ref{fig:CP:10}) shows the Belle II constraints for mediators with a mass of 10 MeV; Fig.~(\ref{fig:CP:1}) shows the Belle II constraints for mediators with a mass of 1 MeV.
 Because the Belle II constraints presented here have a rather weak dependence on the mediator mass in the mass range of $\lesssim 1 ~\rm MeV$, the constraints given in Fig.~(\ref{fig:CP:1}) are applicable to mediators with mass $< 1 ~\rm MeV$.
 We compute the constraints both with the current data of $\mathcal{L}=362$ fb$^{-1}$ \cite{Bertacchi:2023kdm}, and with the total expected data of $\mathcal{L}=50$ ab$^{-1}$.

 As shown in both Fig.~(\ref{fig:CP:10}) and Fig.~(\ref{fig:CP:1}), for both the mono-photon and mono-cluster channels, the exclusion regions typically exhibit both a lower boundary and an upper boundary; the parameter space below the lower boundary or above the upper boundary (ceiling) is not constrained.
 In contrast, the constraints from the di-cluster channel manifest as exclusion regions with only lower boundaries, namely, without ceilings.